Rapattoni offers an implementation of RESO's Web API, and provides data adhering to the RESO Data Dictionary.

 }

 Entity Set Queries:Entity Set queries use the default OData format; the root URL is appended with “/EntitySet”.
 The ResourcePath elements returned from the DataSystem query are the exact entity set values to use.
-Queries against any entity set MUST include the Class query argument; the Classes available for each entity set are available via the DataSystem endpoint in the Localization array (see above DataSystem example).
-The following URL would be used for querying the Property entity set and the Residential Class:
+The following URL would be used for querying the Property entity set:

 When Querying against Entity Sets, our implementation of the RESO Web API supports most OData 4 query options, functions and operators.
 The below list are those query options and some of their associated supported functions and operators.
 Please see the OData 4 specification for further information in regards to these: